S. Korea Upgrades Social Distancing Campaign to Contain COVID-19 Upsurge

 Due mainly to clusters at churches in Seoul and the surrounding area, daily infection tallies have surged from 50 something in the middle of last week to surpass the 300 mark on Thursday this week.

-Since the triple digit upsurge eight days ago, a total of two-thousand 232 new cases have been confirmed.
+Since the triple digit upsurge on Thursday, a total of two-thousand 232 new cases have been confirmed.
 That's more than 13 percent of South Korea's accumulated total since the first confirmed patient emerged some seven months ago.

 The government on Saturday decided to expand the stricter social distancing measures previously applied to the Seoul-metropolitan region.